-We are often asked why our assessments may differ from so-called ‘average prices’ found on search engines, Building Cost Information Service (BCIS) or The Association of British Insurers (ABI) guides.
+We are often asked why our valuations for commercial buildings or RCAs may differ from so-called ‘average prices’ found on search engines, Building Cost Information Service (BCIS) or The Association of British Insurers (ABI) guides.

 Commercial buildings can range from a converted farm building in use as a nursery to a multi-story office block.

 Some of the more unusual we have been asked to assess include a historic mortuary and crisp factory (not that the two are related!) but more commonly we see light industrial units, shops, academic establishments, offices, and hotels.

 At BCH we carry out fully compliant Reinstatement Cost Assessments in line with RICS guidelines*.
 This may mean making reference to BCIS data, but in the main, never relying on it.

 Understanding the breadth of the dataset and delving into the analyses that sit behind it, is essential to using it in a meaningful way.

 *RICS professional standards and guidance, UK, Reinstatement cost assessment of buildings, 3rd edition, February 2018

 Below are excerpts from the BCIS Average Price data as at June 2019 based on a UK mean location.

 In this paper we will consider 5 key factors to explain why valuations of commercial buildings shouldn’t be based on average prices